-- (1) Unless the House or the select committee otherwise determines, all evidence will be taken in public and may be published immediately. - (2) The committee may authorise the publication of any documents, papers and submissions presented to it. - (3) The committee may take evidence in private. - (4) Evidence not taken in public and any documents, papers and submissions received by the committee which have not been authorised for publication will not be disclosed unless they have been reported to the House.
+- (1) The committee may authorise the publication of any documents, papers and submissions presented to it. - (2) Evidence not taken in public and any documents, papers and submissions received by the committee which have not been authorised for publication will not be disclosed unless they have been reported to the House.